thomasjo/atom-latex/README.md

 - `% !TEX program = pdflatex` Select Latex Engine (pdflatex,lualatex,xelatex)

 ## Status
 Please note that this package is in a **beta** state.
-Right now everything is very naïve.
 As an example, there's no proper error and warning handling.
+Any and all help is greatly appreciated.

 ## TODO
 Current wish list, in a semi-prioritized order.